parthsalke/Medclip-glioma-lora-8bit/README.md

 This repository contains code for analyzing MRI data related to gliomas tumors using deep learning techniques.
 The project is organized into two main modules: `finetuning` and `scripts`, each with their own main execution file.

+This repository implements an end-to-end pipeline for **preprocessing, fine-tuning, and evaluating a medical Vision-Language Model (VLM)** on Glioma MRI scans.
+It fine-tunes pretrained [PubMedCLIP](https://huggingface.co/flaviagiammarino/pubmed-clip-vit-base-patch32) using **LoRA adapters**, **8-bit quantization**, and supervised contrastive learning, and is fully modular and container-ready.

 ## Requirements

 - Python 3.7+